 My favourite concealer at the moment is Nars Soft Matte Complete concealer.
 It gives good coverage and doesn’t crease.
 I have it both in Vanilla and Custard so I can tailor the colour to the different areas of my face.

 That’s how we get the glow!
 A good bronzer is the secret for the healthy ‘I just woke up like this’ look.
 A lot of my French friends (including me) use bronzer only and don’t even bother with blush.

 My favourite is the Guerlain Terracotta!
 I have been using it for years.
-Unfortunately, it slipped off my hand the other day and crashed to the ground in tiny pieces.
-So at the moment I am using The Body Shop Honey Bronze powder, which is good as it is completely matte.
+Unfortunately, it slipped off my hand the other day and crashed to the floor in tiny pieces.
+So at the moment, I am using The Body Shop Honey Bronze powder, which is good as it is completely matte.

 This one is only used by the women who, like me, are on the shinier side.
 If you are French and have beautiful matte skin, chances are you don’t even have one of these.
 Unfortunately, my forehead easily goes from dewy to greasy so a powder is a must in my bag!

 My favourite at the moment is the Soap & Glory One Heck of a Blot powder.
 It does the job without any powdery white cast.

 French women like classic looks when it comes to makeup, a small eyeliner wing, a bit of red lipstick, boom!
 Done!
 That’s why most of us go-to look involve a good eyeliner.